Winter SUP paddling tips from SUP My Race

 What to wear

-What you wear is, of course, a personal choice but if anyone asks me what to wear for cold water SUP paddling my answer will always be a drysuit.
-And I know paddlers reading this will respond with their own cold water clothing solution or that they practise cold water bathing so can paddle in their mankini all year and that's great, for them.
+What you wear is, of course, a personal choice, but if anyone asks me what to wear for cold water SUP paddling, my answer will always be a drysuit.
+And I know paddlers reading this will respond with their own cold water clothing solution, or that they practise cold water bathing so can paddle in their mankini all year, and that's great, for them.

-If you want to paddle in your Speedos in the winter then please, do not ask me to go with you.
-I trained as a lifeguard a long time ago and I have pulled people from the water.
+If you want to paddle in your Speedos in the winter, then please, do not ask me to go with you.
+I trained as a lifeguard a long time ago, and I have pulled people from the water.
 That is never a good thing.
-I have also found out the hard way about cold water shock and I will be doing everything I can to avoid that experience again.
-If you want to take that risk then I do not want to be there.
+I have also found out the hard way about cold water shock, and I will be doing everything I can to avoid that experience again.
+If you want to take that risk, then I do not want to be there.

 Dress for immersion

-Cold water can really mess you up and, in my opinion and from my own experience, no cold water bathing experience is the same as falling into icy water from your SUP.
+Cold water can really mess you up, and, in my opinion and from my own experience, no cold water bathing experience is the same as falling into icy water from your SUP.

 Cold water bathing will prepare you for the initial shock, no doubt about that, but what happens next?
-If you take a cold dip in a controlled environment you will probably have a dry robe/towels/warm drink close to hand and somewhere to warm to go straight after your dip, your car, a sauna, or a changing room out of the cold.
+If you take a cold dip in a controlled environment, you will probably have a dry robe/towels/warm drink close to hand and somewhere to warm to go straight after your dip, your car, a sauna, or a changing room out of the cold.

 Drysuits

-Allstar Suit, SUP My Race beanie and awesome paddle
+Allstar Suit and SUP My Race beanie.

 Allstar Suit